s4n7r0/sand_napalm/README.md

 which then can be shifted by an amount up to the range.

-So it basically works like a phaser, but it doesn't use all-pass filters, <br> and instead works by shifting copies of an input (kinda like a combs filter).
+So it basically works like a phaser, but it doesn't use all-pass filters, <br> and instead works by shifting copies of an input (kinda like a combs filter or flanger).

 In short: Square4 but as an audio effect